jnwof/Notes/box-model.md

 4. Margin (Most exterior)

 ### Content
-The content box is where the texts and images appear.
+* The content box is where the texts and images appear.
 ### Padding
-The padding is the blank space between the content (text and image) and the border.
-The color of the padding can be changed, and this is referred to as the background color.
+* The padding is the blank space between the content (text and image) and the border.
+* The color of the padding can be changed, and this is referred to as the background color.
 ### Border
-The border encapsulates the content and padding.
+* The border encapsulates the content and padding.
 ### Margin
-The margin creates an empty area around the border.
-It can be used to create space between two elements.
-The Margin is transparent.
+* The margin creates an empty area around the border.
+* It can be used to create space between two elements.
+* The margin is transparent.